 Available for European Market

-new 868 MHz
+868 MHz NT Series

 module offers the option of UART or True Transparency™ interfaces which lets the user create a wireless wire for use with

 nonstandard data rates, custom protocols, or encodings such as PWM and Manchester.
 The module features best-in-class receive

 sensitivity (up to −113 dBm) and low power consumption (only 19.2 mA

 in receive mode and 16mA in transmit mode at 0 dBm).

 of Its HF Design Software

 to its V10 suite of high-frequency design

 software tools, inclusive of Microwave Office®/Analog Office® circuit design software and Visual System Simulator™ system

 many of them user-requested features, have been made to this latest release, including significant additions to AWR's unique

 and powerful EM technologies.